The Australian Childcare Alliance (ACA) is a not-for-profit, member-funded organisation advocating for the future of Australia’s children.

 We work with Federal and State Governments, regulatory authorities and other stakeholders to ensure that families are supported into the future with a sustainable, affordable and viable sector.

-In the lead up to the next federal election, affordable access to early learning services is a huge priority for many Australian families with young children, as well as those planning to have children.
+Affordable access to early learning services is a huge priority for all Australian families with young children, as well as those planning to have children.

 As it stands, the new Child Care Subsidy (CCS) which was introduced on 1 July 2018 does not provide a minimum level of subsidised access to early learning services for those children whose families do not meet the activity test, reducing their capacity to afford early learning services.

-The activity test and its range of exemptions which may allow families access to the first step in the activity test, creates significant complications for families to understand their entitlements and for Centrelink to administer the system.
+The activity test, the criteria within it and its range of exemptions which may allow families access to the CCS, creates significant complications for families to understand their entitlements and for Centrelink to administer the system – particularly for those families with varying work hours per fortnight, along with those not proficient in English.

 The package was designed by the current Federal Government with a primary focus on assisting working families to increase workforce participation, as opposed to recognising the benefits of Early Childhood Education.

-ACA acknowledges that a significant number of working families are better off as a result of the implementation of the CCS.
-However we are deeply concerned about those families that it does not support, leaving their children disadvantaged as they cannot afford early learning services.
+ACA acknowledges that a significant number of working families were better off as a result of the implementation of the CCS, but these benefits are quickly eroding as the CCS indexation rate has not kept up with increased operational costs, including hourly rate increases for educators under relevant awards.
+We are also deeply concerned about those families the CCS does not support, leaving their children disadvantaged as they cannot afford early learning services.

 The benefits of high quality Early Childhood Education and Care (ECEC) are now well recognised and acknowledged locally and globally across the education sector.